 There was no change in the nature of business of the Company

-The Board considering future prospects of the Company and considering the investment requiredfor future projects the Board has not recommended any Dividend to theshareholders for the financial year 2015-2016.
+Dividend: Considering future prospects of the Company to become the leading playerin providing engineered building system services and considering the investment requiredfor future projects the Board has not recommended any Dividend to shareholders for thefinancial year 2016-2017.

-The Company has not accepted any deposits and as such no amount ofprincipal or interest was outstanding as of the Balance Sheet Date.
+Deposits: The Company has not accepted any deposits and as such no amount ofprincipal or interest was outstanding as of the balance sheet date.

 Particulars of loans guarantees or investments

 Loans guarantees and investments covered under Section 186 of the Companies Act 2013form part of the Notes to the Financial Statements provided in this Annual Report.

 Particulars of contracts or arrangements with related parties: The particulars ofcontracts or arrangements entered into by the Company with related parties referred to insub-section (1) of section 188 of the Companies Act 2013 is disclosed in the prescribedForm No. AOC-2 which forms part of the report as Annexure A.

 Particulars of Subsidiary/Joint Venture/Associate Companies: The Company does nothave any subsidiary/associate companies for the financial year 2016-2017.
 However theCompany has set up a joint venture in the United States of America in the month of June2017 to supply their goods and services.